JamStudios/DynamicClient/.github/ISSUE_TEMPLATE/script-givecredit.md

 - ii ) What is the url of the forum post (etc.. v3rmillion.net/showthread.php?tid=123456)?

-- vi ) Your Discord Username#0000, We will send you a message for what you are supposed to comment in your own post in the forum.
-(Only Reply to this account: JamStudiosCorporation#5996 | Active in 9:00 AM to 6:00 PM Philipine Standard Time.)
+- vi ) Your Discord Username#0000, We will send you a friend request and a message for the next verification process (Only Reply to this account: JamStudiosCorporation#5996 | Active in Monday - Friday, 9:00 AM to 6:00 PM Philipine Standard Time.)